johnshearing/PrivateKeyVault/README.md

 #### Preventing the Evil Maid Attack
-Keep your cloned sd card in a secure location.
+Keep your cloned sd card in a secure location and packaged in such a way that you will know if someone has tampered with it.
-If someone steals your card it's not a problem (the card is encrypted) but if they put a key logger on the boot partition without you knowing about it, then you will be giving away your password when you try to use it.
+If someone steals your SD card it's not a problem (the card is encrypted) but if they put a key logger on the boot partition without you knowing about it, then you will be giving away your password when you try to use it.
 So while you are not worried about theft, tampering is a big concern.
 In order know if your card has been tampered with, use sparkly nail polish.
 This is nail polish with glitter mixed in.
 Yes that's right, security experts use sparkly nail polish to tell if their sd cards have been tampered with.
-Just put the sd card in a small box and paint the seams of the box with sparkly nail polish.
+Just put the sd card in a small box or envelope and paint the seams of the box with sparkly nail polish in such a way that the seal will be destroyed when someone opens the container.
-Then take several pictures of the box.
+Then take several pictures of the container.
-If anyone tries to open the box it will cause the nail polish to break off.
+If anyone tries to open the box it will cause the nail polish to break off and rip the paper as it breaks.
 And if they paint the seams again it will not look the same because sparkly nail polish goes on differently every time you put it on.
-Simply compare your box with the photos you took when you sealed it up.
+Simply compare your container with the photos you took when you sealed it up.
-If the nail polish looks different then someone has tampered with the box.
+If the if the paper is torn or if the nail polish looks different then someone has tampered with the box.
 In that case do not use the SD card but rather mark it as compromised.
 Do not use this card unless you have no other choice and then only with extreme caution.